-This collection of nine books is included in Sonlight's History / Bible / Literature D. If you don't need notes or a schedule, but are just looking for some excellent supplemental reading about early American history, this book collection is for you.
+This collection of ten books is included in Sonlight's History / Bible / Literature D. If you don't need notes or a schedule, but are just looking for some excellent supplemental reading about early American history, this book collection is for you.
 Who lived in the Americas before Europeans and Africans arrived?
 How did the different people groups interact?
 How did they persevere?
 What was the Revolutionary War like?

 You'll also enjoy books about specific topics: Columbus's voyage, the Lewis and Clark Corps of Discovery expedition, a book on the Constitution, and several others.